ibm-cloud-docs/assistant/deploy-phone.md

 {: #deploy-phone-setup}

 You must have Manager service level access to the instance.
 For more information about access levels, see [Managing access to resources](/docs/assistant?topic=assistant-access-control).

+To watch a video that walks through the setup process, see [Phone and SMS Integration](https://community.ibm.com/community/user/watsonapps/viewdocument/phone-and-sms-integration?CommunityKey=7a3dc5ba-3018-452d-9a43-a49dc6819633&tab=librarydocuments){: external} in the *IBM Watson Apps Community*.

+To set up the integration, complete the following steps:

 1. From the Assistants page, click to open the assistant tile that you want to deploy.